AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - Figure out what to do about deferred kind errors.
 (Could be after merging)

 - Fix flattening.
 See comments in TcFlatten.

+- Fix pattern synonyms.

+## Questions

+1. What to do about bad GADT return types

+1. Clarify typechecking RULES

+1. How to expose levity polymorphism to users

+1. Keep `analyzeType`?

+1. How to deal with superclass equalities and deferred kind errors